BullDF/JSC370_project/README.md

 To use the Spotify API, I wrote a program importing the [Spotipy Python package](https://spotipy.readthedocs.io/en/2.22.1/?highlight=start#).
 The Python program can be found in the [`spot.py`](https://github.com/BullDF/JSC370_project/blob/main/spot.py) file in this repository. **To use this file, a file named `config.py` needs to be created that contains a `CLIENT_ID` and a `CLIENT_SECRET`, which can be obtained from the [Spotify web API](https://developer.spotify.com/documentation/web-api) website.**

-The data exploration report can be found in the [`report.pdf`](https://github.com/BullDF/JSC370_project/blob/main/report.pdf).
+The data exploration report can be found in [`report.pdf`](https://github.com/BullDF/JSC370_project/blob/main/report.pdf).
 More statistical inferences and models are to be done in the future.